-- Documentation to provide evidence of annual surveys or meetings held with industry and community for the purpose of soliciting food service program related recommendations and feedback. - Evidence of educational outreach to industry and community groups. - Completion of the attached forms is recommended.
+Documentation to provide evidence of annual surveys or meetings held with industry and community for the purpose of soliciting food service program related recommendations and feedback.

-- Industry and Consumer Interaction - a.
+- Community and Consumer Interaction - a.
 The jurisdiction sponsors or actively participates in meetings such as food safety task forces, advisory boards, or advisory committees. - b.
 These forums shall present information on food safety, food safety strategies, and interventions to control risk factors. - c.
 Offers of participation must be extended to industry and consumer representatives.